ofux/Digger-Documentation/README.md

 ### Use

 The `DiggerMasterRuntime` component doesn't do much by itself.
-You will have to use its *Modify* method from your own scripts in order to perform actions on the terrain at runtime.
+You will have to use its methods from your own scripts in order to perform actions on the terrain at runtime.

 #### Synchronous editing

-To edit the terrain synchronously, use the *Modify* method of DiggerMasterRuntime. *Synchronously* means that once this method returns, the terrain have been modified, required meshes have been generated and mesh colliders have been updated.
+To edit the terrain synchronously, use the *Modify* method of DiggerMasterRuntime. *Synchronously* means that once this method returns, everything has been done, the terrain have been modified, required meshes have been generated and mesh colliders have been updated.
+In other words, it *waits* for the modification to be completely done before returning.

-The signature of *Modify* method is:
+The signature of the *Modify* method is:
 ```csharp
 /// <summary>
 /// Modify the terrain at runtime by performing the requested action.